sunghoonim/ADfSM/README.md

 © 2017 Sunghoon Im, Korea Advanced Institute of Science and Technology (KAIST)

-IMPORTANT: If you use this software please cite the following in any resulting publication:
+**IMPORTANT**: If you use this software please cite the following in any resulting publication:

 ~~~~
 @inproceedings{im2016all,